deniseiras/docker_cicd_pipeline/README.md

 - Set up volumes and networking
 - Orchestrate containers using Compose
 - Use containers for development
-- Configure a CI/CD pipeline for your application using GitHub Actions
+- Configure a CI/CD pipeline for your application using GitHub Actions, deploying in Docker Hub.
 - Deploy your application to the cloud using Docker AWS ECS integration.